rakeshkr-code/learn-by-rebuilding/dlcv/cam-what-cnn-is-looking-at/readme.md

 - Activate this with `source .mlenv/bin/activate` command.
 - Create a `requirements.txt` file and pip install libraries by running `pip install -r requirements.txt`.
 - Notebooks are ready to execute.

+## What to run in what sequence?
+- First run the `experiments/dataset_fixation_and_exploration.ipynb`: This will tell how many (n) classes are there, shape of the images (224 x 224 x 3), and show few samples of images.
+This notebook will also do some high level cleaning/fixation.
+-